surveycto/counter-with-stopwatch/README.md

 **To use this field plug-in as-is:**

 1. Download the [sample form](extras/sample-form) from this repo and upload it to your SurveyCTO server.
-1. Download the [counterwithstopwatch.fieldplugin.zip](https://github.com/surveycto/counter-with-stopwatch/raw/master/counterwithstopwatch.fieldplugin.zip) file from this repo, and attach it to the test form on your SurveyCTO server.
+1. Download the [counterwithstopwatch.fieldplugin.zip](https://github.com/surveycto/counter-with-stopwatch/raw/master/counterwithstopwatch.fieldplugin.zip) file from this repo, and attach it to the sample form on your SurveyCTO server.
 1. Adjust the parameter if you would like to use a different unit (see below).

 ## Parameters